CONSTITUTION AND BY-LAWS

 Section 9.
 SPECIAL PROJECTS FUND TREASURER

-The Special Projects Treasurer shall be elected at the Annual Assembly to a one-year term and shall serve on the Pastor’s Council and the Budget Committee.
-He/She shall record all monies designated for the Special Projects Fund and disburse them to pay for such projects and other expenditures as the Church may approve.
+The Special Projects Treasurer shall be elected at the Annual Assembly to a one-year term and shall serve on the Pastor’s Council.
+He/She shall record all monies designated for the Special Projects Fund and disburse them as requested, to pay for such projects and other expenditures as the Church may approve.

-The Short Term Missions/Haiti Fund Treasurer shall be elected at the Annual Assembly to a one-year term, and shall serve on the Pastor’s Council and the Budget Committee.
+The Short Term Missions/Haiti Fund Treasurer shall be elected at the Annual Assembly to a one-year term and shall serve on the Pastor’s Council.
 This Treasurer shall record all monies designated for short-term missions trips, disbursing them according to payment for such trips and other expenditures as required.

-The Benevolent Treasurer shall be elected at the Annual Assembly to a one-year term and shall serve on the Pastor’s Council and the Budget Committee.
+The Benevolent Treasurer shall be elected at the Annual Assembly to a one-year term and shall serve on the Pastor’s Council.
 He/She shall record all monies designated for the Benevolent Fund and disburse them as requested by the Pastoral staff or the Board of Elders and Deacons.

 ARTICLE IX – COMMITTEES